 A Merrill spokesman declined to comment on any aspect of the situation, including whether Merrill is facing any litigation or regulatory issues and what its policies are on book allocation when two-thirds of a team leave.
 Connelly and St. Paul branch manager Chad Zawacki were out of the office on Wednesday, a person answering their phones said.
 They did not respond to messages for comment.

 Kluge, who received a suspension letter from Finra on March 17 for failing to respond to the self-regulator’s request for information, did not respond to a call for comment.
 If he fails to request termination of the suspension that took effect last week he will be permanently barred from working for a U.S. broker-dealer under Finra rules.

 Kluge’s lawyers at the Minneapolis law firm of Kelley, Wolter & Scott did not return a request for comment.

-Kluge’s BrokerCheck record indicates that he may have been scurrying to cover his loans last year.
-It reveals five customer allegations of unauthorized trading in October and November 2016, each of which was settled for $40,004.47 with Merrill covering all of each settlement amount.
+Kluge’s BrokerCheck record indicates that he may have been scurrying in recent months to generate money to cover his loans.
+Five customers between October and November 2016 alleged that he made unauthorized trades in their account.
+Each claim was settled for $40,004.47 with Merrill covering each one, according to the regulatory database.

-A Minnesota state court last November also notified Finra that Kluge was a defendant in two breach of contract and fraud cases and subject to having assets detached for selling property “with intent to delay or defraud creditors,” according to BrokerCheck.
+A Minnesota state court last November notified Finra that Kluge was a defendant in two breach-of-contract/fraud cases related to selling property “with intent to delay or defraud creditors,” according to BrokerCheck.
 At least one of the cases was initiated on Nov.
 22 by Alliance Bank, according to Debra Kosch, a bank spokeswoman.